Man skirts

 Man skirts are to buy

-Man skirts, sometimes called male skirts, are to buy.
-A few enterprises are making and marketing them.
+Man skirts, sometimes called male skirts, are to buy!
+Some enterprises are making and marketing them, and no doubt, it is just the start.

 Le Jupes des Hommes

 The company is situated in Nantes.
-And many skirt styles are available.
+Many skirt styles are available.

 SkirtCraft

-In 2015 American SkirtCeaft launched a skirt.
+In 2015 American SkirtCraft launched a skirt.
 It started out to be a man skirt, but eventually the company decided to position it as a unisex thing.

 SkirtCraft unisex skirt